lichengunc/refer/external/README.md

-The mask.c and mask.py is copied from pycocotools: https://github.com/pdollar/coco
+The codes inside this folder are copied from pycocotools: https://github.com/pdollar/coco